Arts Council England's new structure came into operation on 1 July 2013.

 Making savings on this scale has required a major restructure and a substantial reduction in staff numbers, and will call for new ways of working.
-In shaping this new structure we have been guided by the principle of remaining one national organisation with local presence, able to continue to deliver our 10-year strategy Achieving great art for everyone and Culture, knowledge and understanding: great museums and libraries for everyone.
+In shaping this new structure we were guided by the principle of remaining one national organisation with local presence, able to continue to deliver our 10-year strategy Achieving great art for everyone and Culture, knowledge and understanding: great museums and libraries for everyone.

-- Alan Davey, Chief Executive
+- Darren Henley, Chief Executive

 - Althea Efunshile, Deputy Chief Executive

 - Simon Mellor, Executive Director, Arts & Culture

 - Laura Dyer, Executive Director with responsibility for national strategy and North, Midlands and the South West

 - Liz Bushell, Director, Finance & Corporate Services